MEA weekend at MSP Airport: Here’s what to expect

 Busiest day: Thursday is expected to be the busiest day of the long weekend, with some 52,000 people expected to clear Transportation Security Administration (TSA) checkpoints at both terminals.

 Second busiest day: Wednesday, with more than 49,000 travelers clearing TSA checkpoints.
 The weekend generally ends on Sunday (because students and teachers need to go back to school).
+The two busiest days this year are expected to be slightly busier than the same days in 2023, when more than 99,000 people were screened, according to the TSA.

 Sorry to repeat this, but: Travelers should arrive at the airport at least two hours before a domestic departure, and three hours prior to an international flight.

 What’s new?
-The free Terminal 2 Express Lane, an alternative pick-up and drop-off area to the often-crowded service road at MSP’s smaller terminal, home to Sun Country Airlines and several others.
+The free Terminal 2 Express Lane, an alternative pickup and drop-off area to the often-crowded service road at MSP’s smaller terminal, home to Sun Country Airlines and several others.
 The new Express Lanes can be accessed through the Purple Ramp, with a covered loading zone on the second level offering easy access to the terminal through a skyway.

 Don’t have TSA PreCheck or Clear?
 No worries.
 MSP passengers can reserve a spot in the security line for free through MSP Reserve.
 This fall, the service was expanded to include Terminal 1 passengers.
 But MAC says reservation times vary depending on the terminal, and availability is limited.

 There’s road construction, right?
-Of course there is — along the Edina-Bloomington-Richfield Interstate-494 corridor.
+Of course there is — along the Edina-Bloomington-Richfield Interstate 494 corridor.

 What about airport parking?
 MAC officials predict it will be in “high demand.”
 Pre-booking online is advised to get the lowest daily rates.
-However, MAC says bookings must be made at least 12 hours before your arrive at the airport.
+However, MAC says bookings must be made at least 12 hours before you arrive at the airport.

 Pro tips: If you’re traveling from Terminal 1, which has north and south TSA checkpoints, check the wait-time boards when you arrive to get in the fastest line.
-The North Checkpoint often has shorter wait times, and you can access all the gates from either checkpoint.
+The north checkpoint often has shorter wait times, and you can access all the gates from either checkpoint.
 If you’re picking up or dropping off passengers, try the counter-intuitive method: Pick up passengers at the departure area; drop off passengers at arrivals.

-The Purple Ramp at MSP Airport's Terminal 2 now has an area to pickup and drop off passengers.
+The Purple Ramp at MSP Airport's Terminal 2 now has an area to pick up and drop off passengers.

 If you need a little entertainment: Arts@MSP, the Airport Foundation’s arts and culture program, will feature music performances, Paul Bunyan appearances, kids activities and a “Fossil Friends” interactive display from the Science Museum of Minnesota.